 Judith GroenewoudMaster's student

 "The program is challenging and demanding but in the end it is definitely worth it.
 You develop a strong knowledge base on organizational change and dynamics.
-And you will be able to apply this knowledge in practical settings via group assignments conducted in existing organizations.
-Overall, you are well prepared for your future career."
+And you will be able to apply this knowledge in practical settings via group assignments conducted in existing organizations."

 Milou van den WildenbergExtended Master's student